 Parent Initiatives in Education funding for school and preschool communities

-Parent Initiatives in Education (PIE) funding supports parent-led initiatives at their child’s school or preschool that deliver outcomes in line with funding criteria.
+Parent Initiatives in Education (PIE) funding supports parent-led initiatives at their child’s government school or preschool that deliver outcomes in line with funding criteria.

 To be eligible to receive up to $3000 for an approved application the initiative must demonstrate how it will deliver one or more of the following criteria: